timan-z/HackMD-Clone-Tech-Demo/stuff-to-add-to-future-readme.txt

         // NOTE: Should probably make it so that Table Tools are only made active when selection = non-highlighted text... (creative choice).

+Now, in editors like Google Docs, when there are several different clients editing a document, there is often a sort of pop-up next to their active cursor -- which is typically visible in the screen -- that indicates their name.
+I want to incorporate this into my site.
+I want to make it so that I can see the other client's cursor and a mini pop-up that shows their username (which can maybe just be their socket.id **for now**)